Lee Isaac Chung

-Lee Isaac Chung (born October 19, 1978) is an American film director and screenwriter.
-His debut feature Munyurangabo (2007) was an Official Selection at the 2007 Cannes Film Festival and the first narrative feature film in the Kinyarwanda language.
-He also directed the feature films Lucky Life (2010) and Abigail Harm (2012).
-His semi-autobiographical film Minari (2020) won both the Grand Jury Prize and Audience Award at the 2020 Sundance Film Festival.
-For Minari, he received numerous other major awards and nominations, including the Golden Globe Award for Best Foreign Language Film and nominations for Best Director and Best Original Screenplay at the 93rd Academy Awards.
+Lee Isaac Chung (born October 19, 1978) is an American filmmaker.
+His debut feature Munyurangabo (2007) was an official selection at the 2007 Cannes Film Festival and the first narrative feature film in the Kinyarwanda language.

-In 2023, he directed an episode in the third season of the Star Wars series The Mandalorian.
-He is also set to direct a sequel to the 1996 film Twister.
+Chung gained fame for directing the semi-autobiographical film Minari (2020), for which he received numerous major awards and nominations, including the Golden Globe Award for Best Foreign Language Film and nominations for Best Director and Best Original Screenplay at the 93rd Academy Awards.
+In 2023, he directed an episode in the third season of the Star Wars series The Mandalorian, and in 2024, he directed the disaster film Twisters.

 Early life and education

 Chung was born on October 19, 1978, in Denver, to a family from South Korea.
 His family lived briefly in Atlanta before moving to a small farm in rural Lincoln, Arkansas.
 He attended Lincoln High School.

 He is an alumnus of the U.S. Senate Youth Program.
 He attended Yale University to study biology.
 At Yale, with exposure to world cinema in his senior year, he dropped his plans for medical school to pursue film-making.
 He later pursued graduate studies in film-making at the University of Utah.